GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --out=out                    Synonym for target

+  --perTrack                   If set, creates an index for each track in the config or set with the tracks flag

   --target=target              Path to config file in JB2 installation directory to read from.

   --tracks=tracks              Specific tracks to index, formatted as comma separated trackIds.
 If unspecified, indexes